electropicks/Payback/README.md

 ## Overview
 ToDone is a simple to-do list application that allows users to create, edit, and delete tasks.
 Users can also mark tasks as complete and view their completed tasks.
-ToDone is built using ReactJS and a postgres database in the backend.
+ToDone is built using ReactJS and a postgres database in the backend to keep track of saved user todos.
+Users are able to sign up to create an account and have the backend of the webapp keep track of their todos.

 ## Dream State
 Once the main todo-list aspect of the webapp is done, integrating the Canvas